This school is good it needs improvement in communication. The School needs federal money to include more extra activities like PE

 Vinci Park Elementary School is a public elementary school in San Jose.
-The principal of Vinci Park Elementary School is Virginia Pender, who can be contacted at email@example.com.
-639 students go to Vinci Park Elementary School and identify mostly as White, non-Hispanic; Asian; and Black, non-Hispanic.
+The principal of Vinci Park Elementary School is Virginia Pender, whose e-mail is email@example.com.
+639 students attend Vinci Park Elementary School and identify primarily as White, non-Hispanic; Asian; and Black, non-Hispanic.
 44% of the Vinci Park Elementary School students are "limited in English proficiency."
 43% of the 639 students here have subsidized lunches.
 The ratio of students to teachers at Vinci Park Elementary School is 20:1.
 Cherrywood Elementary School is one of the nearest elementary schools.

 - P.E. classes

 |Students eligible for free or reduced-price lunch program||43%||34%|

 This school is great it needs a bit improvement but will help if the communication between parents and teachers increases

 My daughter has been attending Vinci park since KG .
 She is now in 4th grade.
 She has had the best possible experience there and absolutely loves the school.
 Every one of the teachers she had since KG through 4th grade have been awesome.
 It helps that her mom is a stay-at-home mom and can devote time to other activities (swimming / reading / math and other extra curricular etc...)
 I personally think that the teachers at Vinci park are better qualified and have a better background in most private schools.
 Having said that I am not happy with the class sizes.
 Wish it were smaller.